kentanakadpp/mat_symLevy_FT_codes/README.md

 [Main programs for the numerical experiments]

-Example 1
+Example 1 in the article
-- exA_FuncErrPlot_SymVG.m --- Program to plot the exam
+- exA_FuncErrPlot_SymVG.m --- Program to plot the exact solutions and the errors of the numerical solutions for Example 1 (Fig. 4,5 in the article).
+This program uses function "LevyPDE_SolFunc_IIone.m" explained below.
+- exA_LevyProc_NumExp_SymVG.m --- Program to plot the maximum errors and the computational times of the numerical solutions for Example 1 (Fig. 6,7,8,9 in the article).
+This program also uses function "LevyPDE_SolFunc_IIone.m" explained below.

 [Functions]
 - LevyPDE_SolFunc_IIone.m --- Function to compute the numerical solutions using the following functions as subroutines.
 In this function, SG_IndefInt_sym.m is executed once.